 Peak deposit growth happened in 2020.
 By September 2021, the personal saving rate was back at pre-pandemic levels.
 Deposits at financial institutions continued to grow, but at a much slower rate than in 2020.
-Finally, in March 2022, the data showed personal checking account balances drop for the first time since Q3 2021 (Figure 1).
+Finally, in March 2022, the data showed personal checking account balances dropped for the first time since Q3 2021.

-In addition, consumer spend is now soaring.
+In addition, consumer spending is now soaring.
 According to a recent article in Bloomberg, the top four banks in the nation have seen a 27% average increase in consumer credit card spending for Q1 of 2022 vs. Q1 of 2021.

-Inflation is at record highs, and Federal Reserve Chairman Jerome Powell indicated in his most recent speech that multiple 50bp rate hikes should be expected in the remainder of the year, and as early as June and July.
+Inflation is at record highs, and Federal Reserve Chairman Jerome Powell indicated in his most recent speech that multiple 50bp rate hikes should be expected in the remainder of the year.

 Unlike in previous rising-rate environments, financial institutions haven't felt the same pressure to raise rates yet in light of the excess liquidity in the system.
 That said, financial services analysts expect deposit betas in the 25-50% range over the next two to three years.
-For financial institutions, that means passing 25-50% of these rate increases on to our depositors.
-That is significant, and the response will not be the same for all institutions.